lalalune/caliguland/caliguland-game/src/ui/components/PROFILE_COMPONENTS.md

 ## Overview

 This document describes the profile components created for Phase 4 of the Caliguland prediction game.
-These components provide comprehensive player and NPC profile views with stats, betting history, and social connections.
+These components provide comprehensive player and NPC profile views with stats, prediction history, and social connections.

 ## Components